Content Warning: This article discusses multiple forms of trauma, including sexual assault, and online predators.

 - Select Turn Off Commenting or Turn On Commenting.
 You can also turn off commenting for a post before you share it.
 On the screen where you add a caption or location to your post, tap Advanced Settings, then tap Turn Off Commenting.

-In this post, we’re going to give you an overview of some of the common questions surrounding it, as well as links to helpful resources sorted by state.
+In this post, we’re going to give you an overview of some of the common questions surrounding sexting laws, as well as links to helpful resources on sexting laws by state.

 What is Sexting?